 - Swim, snorkel, or scuba dive in the clear, freshwater Dos Ojos cenote.

 - Eat what Mexicans eat: seafood, tacos, and Yucatán specialties like panuchos and salbutes.

-- If time permits, explore more places in the region, including Isla Mujeres, Cozumel, the Cobá ruins, Xpu-Ha beach, and Mérida.
+- Shop, party, get tan, and learn some Spanish, history, and culture.
+And, if time permits, explore more places in the region, including Puerto Morelos, Isla Mujeres, Cozumel, the Cobá ruins, Xpu-Ha beach, and many more.